TiagoOlivoto/metan/README.md

 Get started
 ===========

-The data set from experiment 1 (oat) was provided to make reproducible examples.
+A data set with data on 10 oat genotypes conducted in 16 environments is provided to make reproducible examples.
 This data is available in Olivoto ([2018](#ref-Olivoto:2018)).
 An own data set can be used provided that the columns are in the following order: environment, genotype, block/replicate and response variable(s).

 ``` r
 # Importing data